 We recognise that this model of ethical clearance may not apply to all authors, including independent scholars or those whose institution does not have an ethical review process.
 If your work falls within these categories, please feel free to contact us [Jrai@therai.org.uk] with any queries about the statement above.

-Papers must be no longer than 10,000 words (inclusive of abstract, notes, and bibliography) and fully anonymised as JRAI operates a double-blind review process (find more information on our review process here).
+Papers must be no longer than 10,000 words (inclusive of an abstract of up to 200 words, notes, and bibliography) and fully anonymised as JRAI operates a double-blind review process (find more information on our review process here).
 Please also make sure to select an anonymised title for your document file before you upload it to our system.

 For initial submissions we have no specific formatting requirements other than that papers should be double spaced in standard font at 12pts.